Travels around Iceland with an inflatable Björk

 A demonstration of a moped not fitting on a pallet.

 Actually, pass the angle grinder

 The E9 guidance notes advised if we had any questions about completing the form to send an email.
 We sent an email.
 Three days later we got a reply saying “ask the shippers”.
 FFS.

 We asked the shipper.
 Again a speedy and helpful reply.
 Things were looking up.
 We now knew what we needed to declare and who we needed to declare it to.
 It was only slightly less information than is needed to get a mortgage.

-We assured the shipper that everything was in hand.
-They kindly advised us of the need to only use wood which conformed to ISPM15.
+The shippers then kindly advised us of the need to only use packing materials which conformed to ISPM15.

 The road to hell was looking hellish.